DMTF/Redfish-Mockup-Creator/README.md

 ##  Python Requirement
 **The `requests` package is required.**

-- On windoes, navigate to your Python folder via CMD.
+- On Windows, navigate to your Python folder via CMD.

 	`cd C:\Python36\`
 - run the command line